boazbk/tcs/lec_07_other_models.md

 So everything boils down to implementing the $RECURSE$ operator, which we now deal with.

-### Recursion with recursion
+### Recursion without recursion

-How can we impement recursion without recursion?
+How can we implement recursion without recursion?
 We will illustrate this using a simple example - the $XOR$ function.
 As shown in [xorusingrecursion](){.ref}, we  can write the $XOR$ function of a list recursively as follows: